sp4ce-cowboy/dashBoard/README.md

 - Complete and Reset (i.e. mark and unmark) directives

 ### Additional Features
+- Display the Julian day (i.e. day of the year)
 - Set tasks for the day
 - Write/journal notes (which are automatically timestamped)
 - Read notes